LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Measures have been taken in recent years to reduce and control the public's exposure to mercury.
 Stricter regulations and recommendations have lowered the amounts allowable in the air, water, soil, food, and in the workplace.

 The high levels of mercury found in certain fish may harm the developing nervous systems in unborn babies and young children.
-The U.S. Food and Drug Administration (FDA) recommends that pregnant women, women who may become pregnant, young children, and nursing mothers avoid eating shark, swordfish, king mackerel and tilefish.
+The U.S. Food and Drug Administration (FDA) recommends that pregnant women, women who may become pregnant, young children, and nursing mothers avoid eating fish with increased mercury levels, such as shark, swordfish, king mackerel and tilefish.
 It advises these groups to eat fish that are usually found to have lower levels of mercury such as canned light tuna, shrimp, or salmon.
+(See the Related Content section for their advice.)

 Thimerosal is an organic mercury compound that has been used in small amounts as a preservative in some vaccines.
 Although it is generally regarded as safe, the use of thimerosal is now being phased out.
 Thimerosal is no longer used as a preservative in any childhood vaccine, except for the influenza vaccine.